General Filters

 Fund Size and Lifecycle

 Most investment firms have a check size that is roughly 1-2% of their total fund size.
 As an example, an investment firm that raised a 10m venture fund will likely invest 100-200K per company.
+The below table provides guidelines on how to identify investors that have a fund size that is appropriate for your desired check size:

 Desired Check Size | Recommended Fund Size | Last Fund Raised |